Kyoto Railway Museum

 Google Maps

-The Kyoto Railway Museum is a 3-minute train ride from Kyoto Station to Umekoji-Kyotonishi Station (150 yen) or a 20-minute walk away.
+The Kyoto Railway Museum is just a 3-minute train ride (150 yen) from Kyoto Station to Umekoji-Kyotonishi Station, or about a 20-minute walk away.

 Resources